Guadalajara, Mexico’s 2nd largest city, land of tequila, mariachi and historical flair.

-We spent the first day in Guadalajara’s Historico Centro, (Steve would love to tell you how he walked 9 miles), and the following day at Tlaquepaque, a village that has become a local arts focal point with imaginative, quirky and sometimes bizarre artistry.
+We spent the first day in Guadalajara’s Historico Centro, and the following day at Tlaquepaque, a village that has become a local arts focal point with imaginative, quirky and sometimes bizarre artistry.

 Guadalajara – Centro Historico Landmarks

 Cathedral de Guadalajara, built 1558-1616 in Baroque and Gothic styles, and much altered since then.
 Inside are many chapels and reliquaries and a curious 300 year old “Mummy Girl”, St. Inocencia.
 She dates from the 1700’s, stories vary about her martyrdom.
 Just didn’t seem right to take picture of her, although she was surrounded by visitors.

 Palacia de Gobierno (Government Palace).
 Built 1643 – 1774.
 Inside, giant murals painted by José Clemente Orozco in the 1930’s noting the War of Independence and Miguel Hidalgo y Costilla–the father of Mexican independence.

 Instituto Cultural Cabañas.
 Designated a UNESCO World Heritage Site. a hospital and orphanage from 1810 into the 1900’s.
 Unique for its time and one of the largest hospital complexes in America.
 In the 1930’s, 57 macabre murals were added by José Clemente Orozco on the walls and ceilings, showing anger at social injustice through history.
 The most famous is El Hombre del Fuego (The Man of Fire) in the dome.

 Outside the Hospicio are a set of bizarre bronze benches that are the works of Guadalajara-born, self-taught creative genius, Alejandro Colunga, a visual artist working in the Latin American tradition of surrealism and fantasy.